Andretalyss/GitLab-Runners-AWS-EC2/README.md

     <h1> GitLab scaled runners with AWS EC2. </h1>
     My experience with autoscaling runners with aws ec2.

+   <h3> Prerequisites </h3>

+   >   1. A container of gitlab up and running.
+   >   2. A container of gitlab runner up and running or gitlab runner installed in your machine.

    <h3> Introduction </h3>

    >  Mini tutorial on how to implement scaled gitlab runners with EC2 machines,including template configurations